meng-tang/KernelCut/README.md

 (note that if initialized from seeds, the colors has to be of the following: {white,red,blue,green,black,navy})

 ## KernelCut in Python ##
 Python implementation of KernelCut for binary segmentation is provided.
-See directory 'Python'.
+See directory 'PyKernelCut'.
 Example Usage:
 ```{r, engine='python'}
 cd Python